Pakuranga College: School buildings

 There are a number of other buildings throughout the school, given generic names.

 House system

-The students of Pakuranga College are divided into six different houses named after New Zealand native trees.
-Each house is represented by a color and mascot.
+The students of Pakūranga College are randomly divided into six different houses (called Whānau) named after New Zealand native trees.
+Each Whānau is represented by a colour and mascot.
 Although the students are not physically separated into these houses, it acts a system of administration.

+Whānau each contain 14 Whānau groups and are headed by a Whānau Leader and Assistant Whānau Leader (deans of the house).
+Each Whānau group is made up of around 30 students from years 9 to 13, and is headed by a Whānau group teacher.

-The only time students are in house groups on a daily basis is through 'tutor groups'.
+The only time students are in house groups on a daily basis is through Whānau groups.
+Students are in their Whānau groups for a brief period from Monday to Thursday every week.
 This is for pastoral support of students such as attendance and the daily notices of co-curricular activities.

-Students also participate in school events in house groups.
-Such events include the school swimming sports, athletics day and other inter-house competitions including House Arts.
+Students also participate in school events in their Whānau.
+Such events include the school swimming sports, athletics day and other inter-house competitions including Whānau Arts Challenge.

-Houses each contain 14 tutor groups and headed by two deans of the house.